linuxdeepin/deepin-plymouth/README.md

-# plymouth-theme-deepin
+# Deepin Plymouth Theme

-plymouth-theme-deepin project provides themes for plymouth that styled by deepin.
+deepin-plymouth project provides themes for plymouth that styled by deepin.

 ## Themes